 Good social support is vital to the mental and physical health of aging adults.
 A social network can help seniors manage stress related to health issues or a variety of life changes they experience.
-The La Mesa, CA, in-home care experts at Coast Care Partners discuss a few of the reasons socialization is important for adults in their golden years.
+The La Mesa, CA, home care experts at Coast Care Partners discuss a few of the reasons socialization is important for adults in their golden years.

 Keeps the Brain Active

 Aging causes the brain to experience changes in size and cognitive function, and the hormones and proteins that normally protect and repair brain cells begin to decrease with age.
 Seniors are also more likely to experience decreased blood flow to the brain, which impairs their memory and cognitive skills.
 Remaining social in the senior years is one way for older adults to keep their brains active.
 Socialization can preserve brain health, keep seniors mentally engaged, and delay memory loss.

 It’s not always easy for adults to avoid stressful situations, especially in their senior years.
 These are the times when adults are likely to face losing a spouse or close friends, or they could be diagnosed with an age-related illness that impacts their quality of life.
 As a result, many seniors isolate themselves and avoid family gatherings, public events, or social outings with loved ones.
 Isolation can lead to chronic stress and depression, causing other serious issues such as heart disease.
 However, maintaining a social life can help seniors feel happier and reduce their stress and anxiety levels.